nayanbhatia311/TextTreasure/README.md

 ## Introduction

-`chatgpt_query_bot` is a Flask-based application designed to provide an interface for users to interact and make queries.
+`TextTreasure` is a Flask-based application designed to provide an interface for users to interact and make queries.
 The main entry point is the `app.py` file which serves the `index.html` for the front end.

 ## Features